Monomialization of singular metrics on real surfaces: Gauss Regular Resolution and 2-tensors on singular sub-varieties

-\begin{definition} Let $\pi: (X,E) \to (X_0,Y_0)\hra M_0$ be a geometrically admissible resolution of singularities of $X_0$.
-The resolution $\pi$ is said \em Gauss regular \em, if the mapping $\nu_{X_0} \circ \pi$ extends over $X$ as a regular mapping $X \to \bG(TM_0)$. \end{definition} Composing a geometrically admissible Gauss regular resolution of singularities of $X_0$ with any geometrically admissible blowing-up with center in the exceptional divisor will yield another Gauss regular resolution of singularities of $X_0$. \begin{proposition} There exists a Gauss regular resolution of singularities of $X_0$. \end{proposition} \begin{proof} For simplicity we suppose that $X_0$ is of pure dimension $d$
+\begin{definition} A geometrically admissible resolution of singularities $\pi: (X,E) \to (X_0,Y_0) \hookrightarrow M_0$ of $X_0$ is said \em Gauss regular, \em if the mapping $\nu_{X_0} \circ \pi$ extends over $X$ as a regular mapping $X \to \bG(TM_0)$. \end{definition} Composing a geometrically admissible Gauss regular resolution of singularities of $X_0$ with any geometrically admissible blowing-up with center in the exceptional divisor will yield another Gauss regular resolution of singularities of $X_0$. \begin{proposition}[see \cite{BBGM}] There exists a Gauss regular resolution of singularities of $X_0$. \end{proposition} \begin{proof} For simplicity we suppose that $X_0$ is of pure dimension $d$.